RalphSleigh/ealing-woodcraft-website/ealingwoodcraft/content/_index.md

 +++
-featured_image = '/images/gohugo-default-sample-hero-image.jpg'
+draft = false
 +++

 ## Hello World

-This is the homepage
+This is the homepage w00t